darkblue7305/Docs/aspnet/mvc/views/razor.rst

 ``<div>Hello World</div>)``

 :dn:cls:`~Microsoft.AspNetCore.Mvc.ViewFeatures.HtmlHelper` :dn:method:`~Microsoft.AspNetCore.Mvc.ViewFeatures.HtmlHelper.Raw` wraps the HTML markup in an :dn:cls:`~Microsoft.AspNetCore.Mvc.ViewFeatures.HtmlHelper` instance so that it is not encoded but rendered as HTML markup. :dn:cls:`~Microsoft.AspNetCore.Mvc.ViewFeatures.HtmlHelper` implements :dn:iface:`~Microsoft.AspNetCore.Html.IHtmlContent`

+.. review note: The following was approved by blowdart/barry

 .. warning:: Using ``HtmlHelper.Raw`` on unsanitzed user input is a security risk.
 User input might contain malicious JavaScript or other exploits.
 Sanitizing user input is difficult, avoid using ``HtmlHelper.Raw`` on user input.